wblewis7/btbw_mcmc_data/README.md

 the plots.
 This is indicated by discrepancies between "cap_data > cap_year" and encounter histories.

-The last 2 data files contain climate data from 2002-2018 for weather stations operated by the USDA forest service.
-Stations were not generally located on the actual BTBW study plots, but were located adjacent to plots of in the nearby area.
+The last 2 data files contain climate data from 2002-2019 for weather stations operated by the USDA forest service.
+Stations were not generally located on the actual BTBW study plots, but were located adjacent to plots in the nearby area.
 Temperature data can be found at https://www.fs.usda.gov/rds/archive/catalog/RDS-2015-0042 and https://portal.edirepository.org/nis/mapbrowse?packageid=knb-lter-hbr.59.9 while precipitation data can be found at https://www.fs.usda.gov/rds/archive/catalog/RDS-2017-0031 and https://portal.edirepository.org/nis/mapbrowse?packageid=knb-lter-hbr.13.13.